cbartram/Nucleus/README.md

 ## Acknowledgments

 * React for making a great framework!
 * A **huge** thank you to Erika for supporting me and letting me do my codes.
-* Big thanks to Jake, Taimore, and Adam for inspiring this cool little tool! (would love to work with you guys to further improve it!)
+* Big thanks to Jake, Taimore, and Adam for inspiring this cool little tool!